-Currently representing an industry trade association of large innovator pharmaceutical companies in a variety of matters related to competitor collaboration, including benchmarking, best practices exchange, and development of forms, templates, and other solutions for industry use.
+Representing an industry trade association of large innovator pharmaceutical companies in a variety of matters related to competitor collaboration, including benchmarking, best practices exchange, and development of forms, templates, and other solutions for industry use.
 Most recently, drafted and negotiated necessary legal agreements for a patient-level data sharing arrangement to allow sharing pseudonymized or anonymized COVID-19 data to advance research into both vaccines and treatments.

-Currently providing antitrust & privacy support for a collective of data controllers for a clinical trial investigator platform and a registry of investigator contact and profile information designed to facilitate recruitment for clinical trials.
+Currently providing antitrust and privacy support for a collective of data controllers for a clinical trial investigator platform and a registry of investigator contact and profile information designed to facilitate recruitment for clinical trials.

 In re NCAA Student-Athlete Name & Likeness Licensing Litigation, 09–1967 (N.D.
 Cal.).
 Defended collegiate trademark licensor against claims it had conspired with both the NCAA and EA Sports to infringe on and fix prices for student-athletes’ names, images, and likenesses.
 Achieved favorable settlement for client after multiple years of litigation and extensive discovery.

-Persuaded FTC to clear a previously-blocked hospital merger by successfully asserting a failing firm defense.
+Persuaded FTC to clear a previously blocked hospital merger by successfully asserting a failing firm defense.

-Defended credit reporting firm in extensive FCRA investigation, and negotiated down both the scope of the subsequent consent and reduced damages by a factor of 10.
+Defended credit reporting firm in extensive FCRA investigation and negotiated down both the scope of the subsequent consent and reduced damages by a factor of 10.